xinshi-chen/GenerativeAdversarialUserModel/README.md

 [Generative Adversarial User Model for Reinforcement Learning Based Recommendation System](https://arxiv.org/abs/1812.10613) [1]

-In preparation.
-Need authorization for data publication.
+(In preparation.
+Waiting for authorization for releasing codes and data.)

 # Install